Cekavis/SIBR_StopThePop_OpenXR/README.md

-# Known Issues
+# Notes

-- Real-time viewing is laggy, maybe because of acquiring the pose prediction too early.
-But capturing is not impacted.
+- These modifications may break some other functionalities, especially the interpolation of the camera.
+Please use no interpolation.
+- The camera and path files are not compatible with the original version.

 # Usage